mozman/ezdxf/docs/source/tutorials/text.rst

 .. code-block:: Python

-    doc.styles.new('myStandard', dxfattribs={'font' : 'OpenSans-Regular.ttf'})
+    doc.styles.new("myStandard", dxfattribs={"font" : "OpenSans-Regular.ttf"})

-But getting the correct font name is often not that simple, especially on Windows.
+Getting the correct font name is often not that simple, especially on Windows.
 This shows the required steps to get the font name for `Open Sans`:

     - open font folder `c:\\windows\\fonts`